ec-intl/.github/.github/ISSUE_TEMPLATE/minor_release.md

 <!-- State the purpose of this software product.
     What is the problem that the software product is trying to solve?
     What are the overall goals and objectives?
+    List the features and bug fixes that will be included in the release.
+    List the user stories that will be included in the release.
 -->

 #### Requirements